Cray-HPE/docs-csm/operations/iuf/IUF.md

 - [`prodmgr`](https://github.com/Cray-HPE/prodmgr/blob/main/README.md)
 - [`product-deletion-utility`](https://github.com/Cray-HPE/product-deletion-utility/blob/integration/README.md)

+### Cleanup of Nexus storage after deletion

+Note that the `product-deletion-utility` only marks the artifacts in the blob store for deletion but is not removed from the disk.
+For cleaning up the Nexus blob storage, refer to the operational procedure mentioned in [Nexus Space Cleanup.](https://github.com/Cray-HPE/docs-csm/blob/release/1.6/operations/package_repository_management/Nexus_Space_Cleanup.md#cleanup-of-data-not-being-used)

 ### Deletion Logs

 The `logs` for the progress of deletion is generated in the `/etc/cray/upgrade/csm/iuf/deletion` directory or the `$CWD` from where the `prodmgr` is run.
 The filename is generated as: `delete-<product>-<version>-<timestamp>`.
 This can be used to analyze the components deleted as part of the deletion run.